cfug/dio/README.md

 Future<Response> fetch(RequestOptions)
 ```

 ## Request Options

 The Options class describes the http request information and configuration.
-Each Dio instance has a base config for all requests maked by itself, and we can override the base config with [Options] when make a single request.
+Each Dio instance has a base config for all requests created by itself, and we can override the base config with [Options] when make a single request.
 The  [BaseOptions] declaration as follows:

 ```dart
 {